Haryana Day – 1st November

 After the death of Muhammad Ghori in 1206, his slave Qutbuddin Aibak laid the foundation of the slave dynasty in India.
 In 1265, Balban, the ruler of the Slave dynasty, made full efforts to crush the power of the powerful men here.
 After the fall of Ghulam Dynasty in 1290, the Khilaj dynasty emerged.
 Alauddin, the most famous Khilji ruler, began the Tughlaq dynasty.
 The Tughlaq ruler named Feroz Tughlaq established a town named Fatehabad in Hisar district after his son Fateh Khan.
 He built canals for irrigation.

 In 1398, Timur invaded India.
 Timur emerged victoriously and entered Haryana along the Ghaggar River.
 The Hindus of Sirsa fled from their homes and fled as soon as Timur received the information of arrival.
 A lot of wealth came from Taimur’s hands from here.
 After Sirsa, Timur attacked Fatehabad and the soldiers of Timur brutally massacred the people there.
-After destroying and corrupting Hisar, Karnal, Kaithal, Asandh, Tughlakpur, and Salwan, etc. Timur reached Panipat where Timur looted blood.
+After destroying and corrupting Hisar, Karnal, Kaithal, Asandh, Tughlakpur, Salwan, etc. Timur reached Panipat where Timur looted blood.

 The Haryana people took full advantage of the chaos that ensued after Timur left India.
 The Sayyids created by Timur had neither the desire nor the ability to revive the empire.
 The rule of the Lodi dynasty began after the Sayyids.
 In 1517, after Alexander Lodi, Ibrahim Lodi ascended the throne of Delhi.

-At that time, Hassan Khan Mewati, Jalal Khan and Mohan Singh Mandar’s recipes were most famous in Haryana.
+At that time, Hassan Khan Mewati, Jalal Khan, and Mohan Singh Mandar’s recipes were most famous in Haryana.
 Among these, Hassan Khan Mewati was the most powerful ruler.
-His kingdom included Mewat region of Gurgaon district, Narnaul of Mahendergarh, some area of Kanond, and a large area around Alwar in Rajasthan.
+His kingdom included Mewat region of Gurgaon district, Narnaul of Mahendergarh, some areas of Kanond, and a large area around Alwar in Rajasthan.
 He had an army of 10,000 Mewatis.
 The ruler of Dehli was impressed by his valor.
 He was an integral friend of Maharana Sangram Singh of Mewar.

 Hasan Khan died in the Battle of Khanwa when Babur invaded India in 1526-27.
 Jalal Khan was the ruler of the pargana of Tawadu and was a Khanzada by caste.
 He considered Hassan Khan Mewati as his elder brother.
 He also had a large army of nuts.
 Therefore, he used to compete with the royal army.
 Jalal Khan was a great art lover.
 He got many buildings constructed in Sohna and Tawadu.
 Jalal Khan ended up in a state of anonymity.
 The princely state of Mohan Singh Mandhar was in the pargana of Kaithal.
 He was very brave and popular.
 This heroic Rajput faced Babur for a long time.

-The first Mughal ruler Babur invaded India several times because the situation of India was very pathetic in political terms at that time.
+The first Mughal ruler Babur invaded India several times because the situation in India was very pathetic in political terms at that time.
 The entire country was divided into small states which used to fight among themselves.
 He rose to the upper limits of Haryana without any opposition.
 Babur and the ruler of Delhi, Ibrahim Lodi, had a historic battle at a place called Panipat in which Babur easily captured Delhi after the victory of Ibrahim Lodi’s defeated Panipat.

 Baban divided Haryana into four parts to run the administration.
 After the death of Babur, the administration here remained unchanged during the reign of his successor (son) Humayun.
 In 1504, Sardar Sher Shah Suri wrested the region from Humayun.
 Sher Shah took a special interest in the governance of Haryana and he made many reforms to make the condition of the farmers of Haryana better.
 After Sher Shah’s death, Humayun regained his lost kingdom in 1555.
-After Humayun, his son Akbar ascended the throne at that time in Rewari was ruled by Hemachandra (Hemu), who was Akbar’s most powerful enemy.
+After Humayun, his son Akbar ascended the throne that time in Rewari was ruled by Hemachandra (Hemu), who was Akbar’s most powerful enemy.
 Hemu had fought 22 battles and was not defeated in one of them.

 Hemu had declared himself the ruler of Delhi by sitting under the royal canopy.
-As a result, there was a second battle of Panipat between Akbar and Hemu in 1556 in which Hemu was defeated.
+As a result, there was the second battle of Panipat between Akbar and Hemu in 1556 in which Hemu was defeated.
 Akbar divided his kingdom into 15 states to run the system in a systematic manner.

 The Mughal ruler Shah Jahan made changes in the governance of Haryana during his reign.
 The Mughal ruler Aurangzeb committed severe atrocities on Hindus during his reign.
 He imposed a tax on the people of Haryana.
 As a result, he faced strong opposition from the Satnamis of Narnaul.
 After the struggle of the Satnamis took a fierce form and after the death of Aurangzean on 3 March 1707, the suzerainty of the Mughals from Haryana gradually came to an end.